-The memory control group (memcg) quality of service (QoS) can be used to control locks
+The memory control group (memcg) quality of service (QoS) feature can be used to control

-cgroup v2 interface, whereas in Alibaba Cloud Linux 2 kernel version
+cgroup v2 interface.
+In Alibaba Cloud Linux 2 kernel version

 cgroup v1 interface.